yihui/hugo-prose/exampleSite/content/about.md

 ---
-title: About Hugo Stoic
+title: About Hugo Prose
 author: Yihui Xie
 categories: [Hugo, Theme]
 tags: [menu, TOC, sidenote, appendix, citation, numbered section]
 appendix:
   acknowledgments: |
-    We thank the authors of the [Wowchemy](https://wowchemy.com) theme, [tufte-css](https://github.com/edwardtufte/tufte-css), and the
+    We thank the authors of the [Wowchemy](https://wowchemy.com) theme, [tufte.css](https://github.com/edwardtufte/tufte.css), and the
     [Distill](https://distill.pub) framework for inspirations.
 Many users in the R community have asked for a Distill-like Hugo theme directly or indirectly, including but not limited to [Emi Tanaka](https://emitanaka.org/r/posts/2018-12-12-scientific-and-technical-blogging-radix-vs-blogdown/),